 Jody Christy was appointed vice president, BOSS, in November 2018.
 Prior to that, he served as general manager, BOSS, from June 2016 to November 2018.
 Christy joined the Toro Company as Director, Engineering, BOSS, when the BOSS professional snow and ice management business was acquired in November 2014.
 Christy has overall responsibility for sales, marketing, product development, quality, and customer service within the BOSS division.

-Christy earned a Bachelor of Science ’s degree in Mechanical Engineering from Michigan Technological University and attended the Kellogg School of Business Executive Development Program at Northwestern University.
+Christy earned a Bachelor of Science in mechanical engineering from Michigan Technological University and attended the Kellogg School of Business Executive Development Program at Northwestern University.

-Amy Dahl was appointed vice president, human resources and distributor development in December 2016.
-Previously, she was appointed as vice president, human resources from March 2015 to December 2016.
+Amy Dahl was elected vice president, human resources and distributor development in December 2016.
+Previously, she was vice president, human resources from March 2015 to December 2016.
 Prior to that, she served as managing director, corporate communications and investor relations from June 2013 to March 2015.

 Tim Dordell was elected as The Toro Company’s vice president, secretary and general counsel in May 2007.
 He currently provides strategic direction for Toro's legal, ethics, and regulatory compliance activities.
 Prior to joining Toro, Dordell served as associate general counsel at Ecolab Inc. in Saint Paul, Minnesota, where he specialized in securities law, corporate governance, and mergers and acquisitions.